confluentinc/schema-registry/docs/security.rst

 Authorizing Access to the Schemas Topic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. include:: includes/backend.rst

-Relatively few services need access to |sr|, and they are likely internal, so you can restrict access via firewall rules and/or network segmentation.

-Note that if you have enabled :ref:`Kafka authorization <kafka_authorization>`, you will need to grant read and write access to this topic to |sr|'s principal.
+If you have enabled :ref:`Kafka authorization <kafka_authorization>`, you will need to grant the |sr|'s principal read and write access to the schemas topic.
-This ensures that only authorized users can make changes to the schemas topic.
+This ensures that only authorized users can make changes to the topic.

 .. sourcecode:: bash